chinachen01/flutter_scan_preview/README.md

 ## TODO

-I am an android developer, there are still many functions of ios that are not implemented.
+I am an android developer, there are still many features of ios that are not implemented.

 If you are an ios developer, welcome to contribute your code.